mo-tarek/learning-log/README.md

 ## Reflections on Learning

-- To truly learn something new, one must engage with it actively.
+- To truly learn something new, you must engage with it actively.
-- While aiming to learn a language like C++, gaining a deep understanding necessitates practical application.
+- While aiming to learn a language like C, gaining a deep understanding necessitates practical application.
 - I resonate with the following quote:
   > "What I can't create, I don't understand." — Richard Feynman